 The learning pack includes:

-Please start by downloading the learning booklet, which will give you an overview of all the modules and content contained within the learning pack.
-You will find a PDF file of the learning booklet on this page under "downloads."
+Please download the booklet (with worksheets and explanatory handouts) first.
+It contains an overview of all modules and content in the learning pack.
+You will find a PDF of the booklet under "downloads" further down this page.